 Explore different habitats through a variety of peaceful walking trails, then fire up the BBQ at the picnic area for lunch.

-2020 also marks the 20th anniversary of the proclamation of the Botanic Gardens.
+2025 also marked the 25th anniversary of the proclamation of the Botanic Gardens.
 Get out there and celebrate this natural beauty!

 Enjoy Pristine White Sand Beaches Without The Crowds

-As you’d expect, the crowds at popular beaches like Green Patch can rival Bondi Beach.
+As you’d expect, in summer, the crowds at popular beaches like Green Patch can rival Bondi Beach.
 OK, maybe Bondi in winter, but still pretty busy.
-Pick a beautiful winter’s day and if you’re lucky, you could have this glorious stretch of white and aqua all to yourself.
+Pick a beautiful winter’s day, and if you’re lucky, you could have this glorious stretch of white and aqua all to yourself.

 Kittys Beach